Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 The Societal Norms for Eri Silk

-Eri silk is locally called ‘poor man’s silk’ as it is does not possess the luxury qualities of other types of silk.
+Eri silk is locally known ‘poor man’s silk’ as it is does not possess the luxury qualities of other types of silk.
 It is worn predominantly by the locals.
 This silk is not as expensive as other silks, but it combines the properties of cotton and wool together in the optimum seasons, due to which makes an ideal silk for locals.

 Despite this norm, Eri silk is an excellent option for making various articles, from fabrics to pillowcases, tote bags, embroidery, garments, and even napkins.